brendanc490/WebVR-Test-Patterns/Custom/README.md

 ### Entity Specific Settings
 #### Circle
+- Radius (m):
-- Radius: The unit for radius is world meters where 1 world unit is equal to 1 meter in 3D space.
+   - The unit for radius is world meters where 1 world unit is equal to 1 meter in 3D space.
+- Border Size:
-- Border Size: The unit for border size is world meters where 1 world unit is equal to 1 meter in 3D space.
+   - The unit for border size is world meters where 1 world unit is equal to 1 meter in 3D space.
 By default, the border size is set to be equal to the radius of the circle, meaning the entity is entirely filled in.

 #### Plane
+- Texture:
-- Texture: There are some textures built into the site.
+   - There are some textures built into the site.
 [They can be found here.](https://github.com/brendanc490/WebVR-Test-Patterns/tree/main/Custom/patterns) Textures can also be uploaded as JPGS or PNGS and added to the list of available textures in the scene.
-Applying a texture will automatically scale the plane to fit the aspect ratio.
+   - Applying a texture will automatically scale the plane to fit the aspect ratio.
+- Width (m):
+   - The unit for width is world meters where 1 world unit is equal to 1 meter in 3D space.
+- Height (m):
+   - The unit for height is world meters where 1 world unit is equal to 1 meter in 3D space.
+- Border Size:
+   - The unit for border size is world meters where 1 world unit is equal to 1 meter in 3D space.
+By default, the border size is set to be equal to the radius to the smallest dimension present of the plane, meaning the entity is entirely filled in.